akash720/learning/ml_and_dl_questions.md

 ### 30. What are some factors that explain the success and recent rise of deep learning?
 The success of deep learning in the past decade can be explained by three main factors:

 * __More data__.
-The availability of massive labeled datasets allows us to train models with more parameters and achieve state-of-the-art scores.
-Other ML algorithms do not scale as well as deep learning when it comes to dataset size.
+The availability of massive labelled datasets allows us to train models with more parameters and achieve state-of-the-art scores.
+Other ML algorithms do not scale as good as deep learning when it comes to dataset size.
 * __GPU__.
 Training models on a GPU can reduce the training time by orders of magnitude compared to training on a CPU.
 Currently, cutting-edge models are trained on multiple GPUs or even on specialized hardware.
 * __Improvements in algorithms__.
 ReLU activation, dropout, and complex network architectures have also been very significant factors.